yehia67/documentation/iota-js/0.1/how-to-guides/listen-to-events.md

 # Listen to events in an account

 **An account object emits events when they happen.
-An example of an event is when you send funds to other accounts or receive a deposit.
+An example of an event is when you make or receive a payment.
 You can listen for these events and act on them.**

 ## Prerequisites

 This guide assumes that you understand the concept of events in Node.js (https://nodejs.org/api/events.html).
 Event listeners are used to assign callbacks to specific event types.
 You should always [remove event listeners](https://nodejs.org/api/events.html#events_emitter_removelistener_eventname_listener) when you're finished with them.

-## Listening to deposit and withdrawal events
+## Monitor your account for incoming and outgoing payments

-Deposit and withdrawal events are emitted as soon as a deposit or withdrawal bundle is detected.
-Each of those bundles may trigger events in two steps: One for its **pending** state, and one for its **included** (confirmed) state.
+When your account's connected nodes receive a bundle that affects your balance, your account can trigger two types of event: One when the bundle is in a **pending** state, and one when it's in an **included** (confirmed) state.

-Callbacks are given an object as an argument, which contains the relevant address and the complete deposit or withdrawal bundle.
+Any incoming payments to your account are called deposits, and outgoing payments are called withdrawals.

-1. Attach listeners for deposit and withdrawal events
+1. Attach listeners to your account for deposit and withdrawal events

     ```js
     account.on('pendingDeposit', ({ address, bundle }) => {
+        console.log('Receiving a new payment')
         console.log('Address:', address, 'Tail transaction hash:', bundle[0].hash);
-        // ...
     });

-    account.on('includedDeposit', ({ addresses, bundle }) => {
+    account.on('includedDeposit', ({ address, bundle }) => {
+        console.log('Received a new payment')
         console.log('Address:', address, 'Tail transaction hash:', bundle[0].hash);
-        // ...
     });

     account.on('pendingWithdrawal', ({ address, bundle }) => {
-        // ...
+        console.log('Outgoing payment is pending')
+        console.log('Address:', address, 'Tail transaction hash:', bundle[0].hash);
     });

-    account.on('includedWithdrawal', ({ addresses, bundle }) => {
+    account.on('includedWithdrawal', ({ address, bundle }) => {
-        // ...
+        console.log('Outgoing payment confirmed')
+        console.log('Address:', address, 'Tail transaction hash:', bundle[0].hash);
     });
     ```

-2. Subscribe to `error` events, which are useful for debugging your application and reacting to exceptions that may be thrown in the background
+2. Subscribe to `error` events.
+These events are useful for debugging your application and reacting to exceptions that may be thrown in the background.

     ```js
     account.on('error', (error) => {